rolling-scopes/rsschool-app/docs/RS APP Platform/rs-app-tasks.md

-# Submission of tasks in the RS APP
+# Submission of tasks in the  RS School App
-Most of the tasks after they are completed have to be submitted to RS APP **before the deadline**:
+Most of the tasks after they are completed have to be submitted to  RS School App **before the deadline**:
 - Auto-checkable tasks are to be submitted on the AutoTest page.
 Tasks that are checked automatically: tests, algorithmic tasks, codewars tasks.
 - In the case of Cross-Check task checking, you need to submit a link to your work on the Cross-check: Submit page before the deadline.
 The link can be submitted several times - the last one is saved.
 After submitting a link to the completed work, it can be completed until the deadline.
 If you not submit your work, you will get 0.

 ## Tests
-- Tests submitted in [rs app](https://app.rs.school /) could be solved after authorization in the application.
+- Tests submitted in [ RS School App](https://app.rs.school /) could be solved after authorization in the application.
 - The minimum passing score is usually 90% of the maximum possible number of points.
 - You can take the test as many times as specified, the last result is counted.
 - If specified, you can take the test more times, but the score for the test will be reduced by 2 times.